A mathematical theory says the perfect age to get married is 26 -- here's why

 The 37% Rule basically says that when you need to screen a range of options in a limited amount of time — be they candidates for a job, new apartments, or potential romantic partners — the best time to make a decision is when you’ve looked at 37% of those options.

 At that point in a selection process, you’ll have gathered enough information to make an informed decision, but you won’t have wasted too much time looking at more options than necessary.
-At the 37% mark, you’re in a good place to pick the best of the bunch.
+At the 37% mark, you’ve maximized your chance of selecting the best of the bunch.

 A common thought experiment to demonstrate this theory — developed by non-PC maths guys in the 1960s — is called “The Secretary Problem.”